kevinscaria/TarGEN/README.md

-# 💥 Additions
+# 💥 What's New?
-- Adding the self-correction step
+- Added the self-correction step logic for COPA.
-- Modularizing the repository as a package for quick replication - Design considerations WIP
+- Modularized the repository as a package for quick replication.
+Currently added for SyntheticCopa.
+For other datasets, shortly added.

 # TarGEN: Targeted Data Generation with Large Language Models